EU Pledges $1 Bn For Lebanon, Urges Steps Against Illegal Migration - UrduPoint

 Lebanon's economy collapsed in late 2019, turning the country into a launchpad for migrants, with Lebanese joining Syrians and Palestinian refugees making perilous voyages bound for Europe.

-The authorities in Beirut say Lebanon currently hosts around two million people from neighbouring, war-torn Syria -- the world's highest number of refugees per capita -- with almost 785,000 registered with the United Nations.
+The authorities say Lebanon currently hosts around two million people from neighbouring war-torn Syria -- the world's highest number of refugees per capita -- with almost 785,000 registered with the United Nations.

 The war in Syria that erupted in 2011 after the government repressed peaceful pro-democracy protests has killed more than half a million people and displaced around half of the pre-war population.